jupyter-book/mystmd/docs/quickstart-myst-markdown.md

 ## Links & Cross-References

 As you have seen in the links in MyST (e.g. [](./frontmatter.md)), there is information that is pulled forward into your reading context on hover or click.
-We believe it is important to provide as much possible context when you are reading on elements like links to other pages, cross-references to figures, tables and equations as well as traditional academic citations[^contextual-information].
+We believe it is important to provide as much possible context when you are reading on elements like links to other pages, cross-references to figures, tables and equations as well as traditional academic citations[^contextual-information] (**👈 click the footnote!**).
 Additionally, all of these have fallbacks in static PDF or Word documents.

 [^contextual-information]:
     For example, in [](doi:10.1145/3411764.3445648) the authors showed you can speed up comprehension of a paper by 26% when showing information in context, rather than requiring researchers to scroll back and forth to find figures and equations.

-    Imagine if all of science was ⚡️ 26% faster ⚡️[^3]!!\
+    Imagine if all of science was ⚡️ 26% faster ⚡️[^3]!! (**👈💥**)\
     Designing the user-experience of scientific communication is _really_ important.

 [^3]: